Airtable CRUD Flutter Package

 • view (optional): The view within the table to fetch records from.
 Defaults to 'Grid view'.

-• Usage: Use this method when you need to retrieve all records, possibly with a specific view that may have filters or sorting applied.
+• Usage: Use this method when you need to retrieve all records, possibly with a specific view that may have filters or sorting applied and if you want to fetch only specific fields.

 • Example: